awsdocs/amazon-eks-user-guide/doc_source/restrict-service-external-ip.md

 **To restrict the IP addresses that can be specified for `externalIPs` in a service spec**

-1. Deploy cert\-manager to manage webhook certificates\.
-For more information, see the [cert\-manager](https://cert-manager.io/docs/) documentation\.
+1. Deploy `cert-manager` to manage webhook certificates\.
+For more information, see the [https://cert-manager.io/docs/](https://cert-manager.io/docs/) documentation\.

    ```
    kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.5.4/cert-manager.yaml
    ```

-1. Verify that the cert\-manager Pods are running\.
+1. Verify that the `cert-manager` Pods are running\.

    ```
    kubectl get pods -n cert-manager